POSITION: Professor of Human Geography and

-- Festivals and regional development: With John Connell (Sydney), Gordon Waitt (Wollongong), Jim Walmsley (UNE) and Andrew Gorman-Murray (UWS) I led Australia's largest investigation on the contributions of festivals to social and economic life in rural and regional communities (ARC Discovery Grant 2005-2009; http://festivalsproject.uow.edu.au/index.html).
+- Festivals and regional development: With John Connell (Sydney), Gordon Waitt (Wollongong), Jim Walmsley (UNE) and Andrew Gorman-Murray (UWS) I led Australia's largest investigation on the contributions of festivals to social and economic life in rural and regional communities (ARC Discovery Grant 2005-2009; festivalsproject.uow.edu.au).
 The research involved the participation of over 400 festivals and spawned many books and articles spanning economic geography, history, rural sociology, cultural and gender studies.
-My collaboration with John Connell on this project continues and our new book, Outback Elvis, stemming from our work over a decade with the iconic Parkes Elvis Festival, will be launched in January 2017, at the 25th anniversary of the event.
+My collaboration with John Connell on this project continues and our new book, Outback Elvis, stemming from our work over a decade with the iconic Parkes Elvis Festival, was launched in January 2017, at the 25th anniversary of the event.

 - Cultural economic research on climate, crisis, and everyday household life: since 2008 I have increasingly sought to develop and apply the cultural-economic perspective beyond a specific focus on creative industries and regional development; conceptually, I bring a cultural-economy perspective to on-going collaborations with Lesley Head around the politics of climate change (assisted by my ARC Future Fellowship, 2010-2013); and with Lesley and many other colleagues in AUSCCER various empirical projects, mostly ethnographic, exploring everyday household practices and the dilemmas of sustainability (ARC Discovery Grant 2009-2013).
 Interwoven across these projects is a focus, gleaned from cultural-economy, on materials, things and practice, as well as conceptualisations of 'economy' beyond a narrow rationalist frame, and beyond the binary of production and consumption.